- Automobiles & Motorcycles

 - PVC, or polyvinyl chloride

-- SR-PVC, or semi-rigid polyvinyl chloride
+- SR-PVC, semi-rigid polyvinyl chloride

 - Cellular polyethylene